Volksraad (Dutch East Indies): Membership

 At the start, 15 of the 39 members were native-born Indonesians, with the other seats occupied by Europeans and "foreign orientals".
 In 1927 the total number of seats was increased to 60.
-Of the 30 native-born members, 20 were elected, and 10 appointed.
+Of the 30 native-born members, 20 were elected, and 10 were appointed.

-In 1922, the Dutch constitution was revised to state that unless specially reserved, all authority was delegated to the East Indies, the constitution of which would also have to be revised and the approved by the Dutch parliament.
-One result of this was that the three groups represented in the Volksraad, the Dutch, Indonesians and other orientals, had separate elections for their representatives.
+In 1922, the Dutch constitution was revised to state that unless specially reserved, all authority was delegated to the East Indies, the constitution of which would also have to be revised and approved by the Dutch parliament.
+One result was that the three groups represented in the Volksraad, the Dutch, Indonesians, and other orientals, had separate elections for their representatives.
 This ensured the Indonesian representatives would not have a majority, thus protecting Dutch interests.

 The term of office for Volksraad members was three years, in 1925 increased to four years.
 Famous Indo-European members included Karel Zaalberg and Dick de Hoog.

-There were also representatives of the colony's Vreemde Oosterlingen, or 'Foreign Orientals', including Chinese members, such as Khouw Kim An, Majoor der Chinezen, H. H. Kan, Loa Sek Hie and Phoa Liong Gie.
-Arab members included Sayyid Ismail bin Sayyid Abdoellah bin Alwi Alatas.
+There were also representatives of the colony's Vreemde Oosterlingen, or 'Foreign Orientals', including Chinese members, such as Khouw Kim An, Majoor der Chinezen, H. H. Kan, Loa Sek Hie, and Phoa Liong Gie.
+Arab members included Abdullah bin Alwi Alatas.

-Among prominent indigenous parliamentarians in the Volksraad were the Javanese Tjokroaminoto and Mohammad Husni Thamrin, the Bantenese-Sundanese Ahmad Djajadiningrat, the Sumatrans Agus Salim and Mangaradja Soeangkoepon, and the Menadonese Sam Ratulangi.
+Among prominent indigenous parliamentarians in the Volksraad were the Javanese Tjokroaminoto and Mohammad Husni Thamrin, the Ahmad Djajadiningrat, the Sumatrans Agus Salim and Mangaradja Soeangkoepon, and the Menadonese Sam Ratulangi.

 The last Volksraad election was in 1939, although this was still an indirect process.
-One tenth of the population chose 937 electors, and a further 515 were appointed by the colonial administration.
+One-tenth of the population chose 937 electors, and a further 515 were appointed by the colonial administration.
 The process resulted in eleven of the 19 Indonesian Volksraad members being active or former government officials.
-Dutch Governor-General van Starkenborgh wanted to appoint an Indonesian, Achmad Djajadiningrat, as charman, but was overruled by Dutch Minister of Colonial Affairs Charles Welter, who appointed Dutchman Jan Jonkman.
+Dutch Governor-General van Starkenborgh wanted to appoint an Indonesian, Achmad Djajadiningrat, as chairman but was overruled by Dutch Minister of Colonial Affairs Charles Welter, who appointed Dutchman Jan Jonkman.